 2020 Annual Military Retirement Pay Increase

 The Cost of Living Allowance for 2020 will be 1.6%.
 This is the same increase that will be applied to Social Security recipients, VA disability compensation rates, and many other recipients of government pensions and other benefits programs (verify the final numbers with the parent agency if you receive a different form of compensation).
+COLA Raises are automatic for Social Security Benefits and certain other benefits.
+However, COLA raises for veterans benefits must be presented as a bill and voted on by Congress.
+This includes veterans benefits such as disability and dependent compensation, clothing allowances, and dependency and indemnity compensation.

 This military retirement pay COLA increase will take effect in your January 2020 payment.